helium/HIP/0XXX-verification-mapping.md

 ## Drawbacks

 -   This approach may introduce limitations to international expansion of the Helium Network as it adds an additional burden on the service providers and requires an existing pool of discovery mappers to be present for the network to scale in a given geography.
-Cell tower location data may be considered proprietary by some service providers and maybe unavailable as “oracle data” in all geographies.
+Cell tower location data may be considered proprietary by some service providers and maybe not be available as “oracle data” in all geographies.
--   Currently 100% of mapper rewards go to discovery mappers and discovery mapping rewards have been an important driver of the continued growth of the subscribers on the Helium Network.
+-   Currently 100% of mapper rewards go to discovery mappers and discovery mapping rewards have been an important driver of the continued growth of subscribers on the Helium Network.
 Verification mappers, if successfully deployed, will claim a considerable chunk of rewards from the discovery mapper pool, thus making discovery mapping less attractive and potentially negatively impacting subscriber growth velocity.
--   Some small number of legitimately placed radios may either not get verified due to still relatively low density of discovery mappers on the network.
+-   Some small number of legitimately placed radios may not get verified due to still relatively low density of discovery mappers on the network.

 ## Rationale and Alternatives